-- 4.33 The Newcastle-under-Lyme Local Plan, at Regulation 19 stage, proposes the allocation of strategic employment sites at Junction 16 (AB2) and at Keele University (KL15). - 4.34 The City Council, would in principle support the strategic employment sites but would encourage development that would encourage end uses which provide better quality, higher paid and secure jobs than those that are currently on offer, in the main, in existing warehousing development. - 4.35 The City Council, in response to the First Draft Plan noted concerns around site NC77 as a site with a shared boundary between the Council's.
-Concerns were raised around the inclusion of the site without consideration of how the site will impact upon the Green Belt and the City.

-4.36 The parties agree that the Borough Council has undertaken additional work in relation to the Green Belt impacts of site NC77 and through this work alongside the implementation of site selection methodology has decided not to allocate this site in the Final Draft Local Plan.
+- 4.33 The City Council, in response to the First Draft Plan noted concerns around site NC77 as a site with a shared boundary between the Council's.
+Concerns were raised around the inclusion of the site without consideration of how the site will impact upon the Green Belt and the City. - 4.34 The parties agree that the Borough Council has undertaken additional work in relation to the Green Belt impacts of site NC77 and through this work alongside the implementation of site selection methodology has decided not to allocate this site in the Final Draft Local Plan.